 All BACA members are granted access to the Baltic Exchange, its restaurant and bar

-BACA members make a special visit to the Airbus factory at Toulouse.
+BACA has 120 member companies and members make a special visit to the Airbus factory at Toulouse.

 HRH The Duke of Edinburgh (BACA Honorary Member) attends the October lunch.